perxpective/Cybersecurity-Therapy/EHD/Practical/EHD Practical 10 - Metasploit.md

 > If the exploit is successful, a remote connection will be established to the command prompt of the Windows XP VM
 > - Run `dir` to list all files on the remote target
 > - Type `set` to see list of current environment variables
+> - To create a new user: `net user username password /add`